ConsumerDataStandardsAustralia/standards/slate/source/includes/security/endpoints/_cdr_arrangement_revocation.md

 **Data Holders calling Data Recipients**

-Data Holders may discover that a given Data Recipient supports the CDR Arrangement Revocation End Point  by the presence of the Recipient Base URI in the Software Statement Assertion (SSA).
+Data Holders may discover that a given Data Recipient supports the CDR Arrangement Revocation End Point  by the presence of the `recipient_base_uri` in the Software Statement Assertion (SSA).
 If a Data Recipient does not support the CDR Arrangement Revocation End Point, the Data Holder MUST call the Data Recipient Token Revocation End Point.

 Data Recipients SHOULD update their client registration with each Data Holder as soon as is practical once they support the CDR Arrangement Revocation End Point.